 • If the contribution was actually a transfer/rollover from another fund (including foreign pension funds)

-Find out more about the contribution limits.
+Learn more about the contribution limits.

 Yes, claiming a tax deduction changes your contribution from non-concessional to concessional, and your concessional cap also includes your employer and salary sacrifice contributions.
-So it's worth checking whether you're close to your before-tax (concessional) contribution cap for the year before deciding how much to claim for your deduction.
+So it's worth checking whether you're close to your before-tax (concessional) contribution cap for the financial year before deciding how much to claim for your deduction.

 Also consider the carry-forward and bring-forward rules.
-These two rules mean that if you're eligible and you haven't contributed up to the full limits in a particular year, you could contribute more the next year.
+These two rules mean that if you're eligible and you haven't contributed up to the full limits in a particular financial year, you could contribute more the next year.

 However, it's worth learning about the carry-forward and bring-forward rules, which are similar to backdating super contributions.
-These two rules mean that if you're eligible and you haven't contributed up to the full limits in a particular year, you could contribute more the next year.
+These two rules mean that if you're eligible and you haven't contributed up to the full limits in a particular financial year, you could contribute more the next year.

 You can make more than one claim for tax deductions on super with us before you fill out your tax return for the financial year.